satana-el/blogapp/README.md

 I have used flask for this project because it just renders html pages, it is low on resources.
 I used the app factory layout because version control is easier with it.

-This is my first ever project.
-Though I wanted to add some more things time isn't on my side.
-Today is the deadline so I have decided to submit it.

 ## Installation

 To set up the Flask Blogging Website, follow these steps: